 Have you ever found yourself unconsciously peeking through the windows of random houses you pass by?
-Have you found it bizarre that here many houses keep their curtains so… open?
+Have you found it bizarre that many houses keep their curtains so open?
 Have you even been fascinated by some really cool window displays that in fact belong to residential houses?
-Well, welcome to the Netherlands.
+If you answered yes to any of these questions, then you might just be in the Netherlands.

 The Dutch Way: Transparent Living

 If there’s a checklist of how Dutch you are, then the thing about curtains that are never closed and windows that are so “transparent” definitely makes the list.
 After more than six months living here, I can attest to this unique cultural phenomenon.

 I still remember the one song they played during Orientation Week that goes something like Dutch people never keep their curtains down.
 Now that I’ve moved to an apartment on the ground floor, I feel like I have truly had the taste of living a Dutch life.

 Not long ago, I had quite an interesting “window incident.”
 One day, I was doing my morning skincare routine, still wearing my shower cap (because well, long hair), and all of a sudden I looked up to see a guy passing by, staring at me and obviously laughing.
 It was super embarrassing, of course, but also hilarious.
 This incident is definitely something that I will remember about living in the Netherlands.

 There are surprisingly a number of theories regarding this particular habit of the Dutch.
 Some say it’s a symbol of transparency and honesty, others believe it’s a way of showing off their interior design.

 However, I’m leaning more towards the simple explanation that here sunshine is scarce and thus Dutch people would try to get as much light as possible into their houses.
 Indeed, if you live in a place where it’s rainy and gloomy for like five days a week, then you would not want to keep your curtains closed all the time.
 And who cares if strangers know what happens inside the house?